Best External Hard Drive for Mac in 2022 – Keep Your Data Safe

 Visually, the hard drive won’t turn any heads, but the added ripples on the surface add to the style and make holding the HDD easier.
 Otherwise, the plastic hard drive is small and light, which makes it ideal for use as a portable drive.

 The moniker ‘My Passport’ truly fits this hard drive.
-With it, you can carry any files you might need for your travels knowing that your data is secured by encryption and passwords.
+With this MacBook external hard drive, you can carry any files you might need for your travels knowing that your data is secured by encryption and passwords.
 If you’re looking for affordable high-storage drives that work with both major operating systems, look no further.

 Other factors that come into play mainly depend on what you need the extra storage for.
 Here, we’ll go through the evaluation methodology that we rely on in our reviews.
 At the same time, it can act as a buyer’s guide, helping you choose which hard drive to go with.